knative/docs/docs/eventing/samples/kafka/source/README.md

    >{"msg": "This is a test!"}
    ```
 1. Check that the Apache Kafka Event Source consumed the message and sent it to
    its sink properly.
-Since these logs are captured in debug level, edit the `config-logging` configmap in `knative-sources` namespace to look   like this:
+Since these logs are captured in debug level, edit the key `level` of `config-logging` configmap in `knative-sources` namespace to look like this:
    ```
    data:
      loglevel.controller: info